JaredTan/Pinned/docs/production.readme.md

 ### Pins Index and Boards Display
 The home page of Pinned is the digital version of a person's DIY pin-board.
 As a result, the display of the pins should be clean, and aesthetically pleasing to foster creativity.
 To accomplish a pin / grid like layout, Pinned uses  [masonry-layout](https://www.npmjs.com/package/masonry-layout) to display an optimized grid layout based on the space given.

-Masonry is used in both the index page, as well as display a User's Boards.
-The following code snippet is an example implementation of a nested grid via `<Masonry></Masonry>` to display a user's boards in a their Profile, as well as the first 8 pins in each board.
+Masonry is used in both the index page, as well to display a user's boards.
+The following code snippet is an example implementation of a nested grid via `<Masonry></Masonry>` to display a user's boards in a their profile, as well as the first 8 pins in each board.

 ```javascript
 import React from 'react';